Missouri Paralegal Career and Salary Guide

 Paralegal Associations in Missouri

-- St. Louis Paralegal Association – An affiliate of the National Association of Paralegals (NALA), the St. Louis Paralegal Association seeks to promote ethical and professional standards for paralegals.
-Member benefits include regular networking opportunities, community service participation, a jobs bank, and an internship/mentorship program.
-Annual dues are $60 for voting members, $50 for associate members, and $35 for student members.
+- St. Louis Paralegal Association (STLPA): As a NALA affiliate, seeks to promote ethical and professional standards for paralegals and provides regular networking opportunities, community service participation, a jobs bank, and an internship/mentorship program.